April 2026 update:Â

 Â

-Ecumenical Patriarch Demetrios
+Ecumenical Patriarch Dimitrios

 1 September 1989

-Since the 7th century, September 1 has symbolized the day of Godâs creation of the world in the Byzantine tradition and has been the opening feast of their liturgical year (in a parallel with the feast of Rosh Hashanah marking the Jewish New Year).
+Since the 7th century, September 1 has symbolized the day of Godâs creation of the world in the Byzantine tradition and has been the opening feast of their liturgical year (in a parallel with the feast of Rosh Hashanah marking the Jewish New Year).Â

-A series of ecumenical conferences, known as âThe Assisi Process,â has explored that rich theological symbolism and its potential to enrich the Christological nature of liturgical calendars as the âFeast of Creation in Christ.â In short, the feast contains four interrelated themes: (1) Godâs act of Creation, (2) Creation as Christological mystery, (3) Creation as Trinitarian mystery, and (4) Creation as sacramental and covenantal.
+A series of ecumenical conferences, known as âThe Assisi Process,â has explored that rich theological symbolism and the potential of the âFeast of Creation in Christâ to enrich the Christological nature of non-Byzantine liturgical calendars.
+In short, the feast contains four interrelated themes: (1) Creation as Godâs creative act, (2) Creation as Christological mystery, (3) Creation as Trinitarian mystery, and (4) Creation as sacramental and covenantal.

 âIn the beginning was the Word...Â